Keita Suzuki (footballer, born 1997)

-Keita Suzuki (鈴木 圭太; born 20 December 1997) is a Japanese footballer who plays as a defender or midfielder for Daegu FC.
+Keita Suzuki (鈴木 圭太; born 20 December 1997) is a Japanese professional footballer who plays as a defender or midfielder, most recently for Tajikistan Higher League club Istiklol.

 Career

 Before the second half of 2017–18, Suzuki signed for Montenegrin second tier side Podgorica, helping them earn promotion to the Montenegrin top flight.
 Before the 2022 season, he signed for Daegu FC in the South Korean top flight.
 On 19 February 2022, he debuted for Daegu FC during a 2–0 loss to FC Seoul.